-The Truth Behind Drugs and Music
+The Symbiotic Relationship Between Drugs and Music

 Most songs that top the charts glamorize the lavish lifestyles of the rich and famous, fancy cars, wild adventures, and drugs galore.
 Listeners hear these songs condoning illicit drug use and heavy drinking, and it becomes a desirable lifestyle for them.
 These include songs like “Mask Off” by Future and “Can’t Feel My Face” by The Weeknd.
 However, the relationship between drugs and music stretches across genres and decades.
 Today, our luxury drug and alcohol rehab in South Florida is looking into the relationship between music and substance abuse and the impact it’s had.